What’s Your Slant with Splints, Cane or Shaker Tape?

-Early on in my chair seat weaving career many, many moons ago, I was told by some old-timers that when you weave a twill design or herringbone design seat, the slant should always be from the upper left to the lower right.
+Early on in my chair seat weaving career, many, many moons ago, I was told by some old-timers that when you weave a twill design or herringbone design seat, the slant should always be from the upper left to the lower right.

-rattan reed splint seat
+Flat rattan reed splint seat on a rocker with arms.

-Flat reed splint herringbone seat
+Rattan reed splint seat on a rocker

-Then of course, if you weave the design in the seat going from upper left to lower right, you MUST continue that same pattern direction on the back of the chair, as in the two examples shown above.
+Then, of course, if you weave the design in the seat going from upper left to lower right, you MUST continue that same pattern direction on the back of the chair, as in the two examples shown above.

 Heaven forbid the weaver with the slants going in one direction on the seat and the slant on the back going in the other!